adinata15/wiridis_intern/coding_standard.md

 **Terminology Note**: _function type expression_ refers to a type annotation for function types with the keyword `function` in the annotation (see examples below).

 Where the function definition is given, do not use a function type expression.
-Specify parameter and return types with `@param` and `@return`, or with inline annotations (see [??](#jsdoc-method-and-function-comments)).
+Specify parameter and return types with `@param` and `@return`, or with inline annotations (see [Method and function comments](#method-and-function-comments)).
 This includes anonymous functions and functions defined and assigned to a const (where the function jsdoc appears above the whole assignment expression).

 Function type expressions are needed, for example, inside `@typedef`, `@param` or `@return`.
 Use it also for variables or properties of function type, if they are not immediately initialized with the function definition.